Are you wondering whether to use a .net or a .com domain for your online store?

 - Don’t add special characters — Going back to the 7-Eleven example, the dash in the domain name makes it more difficult for people to access the website.

 - Make your domain easy to pronounce and read — A rule to keep in mind is to make your website easy to pronounce and read.

 Best Providers of Domain Extensions

-Bluehost is a web hosting site that has been around since 2003.
+Bluehost is a web-hosting site that has been around since 2003.
 They also offer domain registration as part of their services.
-The site offers 24/7 support so you can find help anytime you run into an issue.
+The brand offers 24/7 support, so you can find help anytime you run into an issue.

 GoDaddy is primarily a domain registration site that also offers web hosting and marketing services.
 They help entrepreneurs fulfill their goals by providing them all the tools they need to succeed online.
-GoDaddy has a help center where you can learn more about setting up an e-commerce website.
+In addition, GoDaddy has a help center where you can learn more about setting up an ecommerce website.

 NameCheap, as the name suggests, offers domain name registration at an affordable price.
-It also offers hosting solutions and security features.
-This might be a good option for anyone who is looking to buy a domain but wants a cheaper alternative.
+It also provides hosting solutions and security features.
+This might be a good option for anyone looking to buy a domain but wants a cheaper alternative.
 NameCheap has a resource center you can use to set up a website on your own.